-Abbas issues ultimatum to Israel in harsh UN address
+Frustrated Abbas gives Israel ultimatum in harsh UN address

 Palestinian recognition of Israel was the foundation of the 1993 Oslo accords that launched the Middle East peace process.
 Talks ground to a halt more than a decade ago, and Israel’s current prime minister, Naftali Bennett, is opposed to the creation of a Palestinian state alongside Israel, which is still widely seen internationally as the only way to resolve the conflict.

 Abbas’ harsh rhetoric reflects widespread Palestinian frustration with the moribund peace process.

-But it could also be seen as a way of burnishing his nationalist credentials at home, where he faces a major backlash from Palestinians frustrated by his long rule and the increasing authoritarianism of his Palestinian Authority.
+But it could also be seen as a way of burnishing his nationalist credentials at home, where he faces a major backlash from Palestinians frustrated by his long rule and the increasingly authoritarian Palestinian Authority.

 A poll released this week found that nearly 80% of Palestinians want him to resign.
-Abbas’ presidential mandate expired in 2009, two years after the Islamic militant group Hamas drove his forces out of Gaza, leaving his authority confined to semi-autonomous enclaves in the Israeli-occupied West Bank.
+Abbas’ presidential mandate expired in 2009, but he has continued as head of the PA, which administers parts of the Israeli-occupied West Bank.

-Abbas cancelled the first Palestinian elections in 15 years back in April when it appeared his Fatah party would suffer an embarrassing loss.
+Abbas canceled the first Palestinian elections in 15 years back in April when it appeared his Fatah party would suffer an embarrassing loss.
 He was largely sidelined during the 11-day Gaza war in May, when support for his militant Hamas rivals soared.

-The death of an prominent critic of the Palestinian Authority while in the custody of Palestinian security forces in June sparked widespread protests in which the security forces beat and arrested several demonstrators.
+The death of a prominent critic of the PA while in the custody of Palestinian security forces in June sparked widespread protests in which the security forces beat and arrested several demonstrators.

 But Abbas is still viewed internationally as the representative of the Palestinian cause and a vital partner in the peace process.
 His forces coordinate security with Israel, targeting Hamas and other militant groups that both view as a threat — a policy that has contributed to his unpopularity.

-Abbas has made veiled threats before, and is unlikely to follow through with the kind of drastic political decision that would spell the end of the Palestinian Authority, which was created through the Oslo accords.
+Abbas has made veiled threats before, and is unlikely to follow through with the kind of drastic political decision that would spell the end of the PA, which was created through the Oslo accords.
 His government also relies heavily on aid from the international community, which remains committed to a negotiated two-state solution.